jmkristian/pack-it-forms/README.md

 To start developing new forms, clone this repository and, in your clone, copy pack-it-forms/resources/integration/pacread/integration.js up one level into the pack-it-forms/resources/integration folder.
-Then you can open a form-xx.html file in Firefox (but not other browsers).
+Then you can open a form-xx.html file in Internet Explorer (but not other browsers).
 You might be able to use a standard HTML editor on form-xx.html files.
 The code in integration.js inserts boilerplate and initializes data, without using a web server.